 |2 numbers||+ 1 Lucky Stars||£6.00||€8|

-Apart from the regular prizes and regular draws, there are a couple of additional exciting opportunities to keep in mind.
+Apart from the regular prizes and regular draws, there are many additional exciting opportunities to keep in mind.
 EuroMillions is known for its special draws that increase the jackpot size significantly.
 These special events are known as Super Draws.
-In these instances, the jackpot begins at 130 million euro!
-The official EuroMillions website makes announcements about such upcoming drawings – needless to say, many people are keeping a watchful eye on those.
+In these instances, the jackpot begins at 130 million euros!
+The official EuroMillions website makes announcements about such upcoming drawings – needless to say; many people are keeping a watchful eye on those.

-Starting 2016, EuroMillions has introduced a couple of innovations that affect the manner in which players can win.
+Since 2016, EuroMillions has introduced a couple of innovations that affect how players can win.
 For a start, a new special European Millionaire Maker event has been announced.
 This raffle-style game is played in all of the participating EuroMillions countries.
 Winners are selected on a random basis from all of the submitted tickets.
 Winning codes are chosen at random, giving players a chance to win an additional million.

 Another important change that took place in 2016 is the size of the minimum guaranteed jackpot.
-Previously, it was set at 15 million euro.
-The new rules raise the amount to 17 million euro.
+Previously, it was set at 15 million euros.
+The new rules raise the amount to 17 million euros.
 While ticket prices have increased slightly, as well, the higher guaranteed jackpot justifies the extra expenditure.

-That is another thing that makes EuroMillions different from many of the other lotteries offered around the world.
-EuroMillions does not offer annuities, but pays out the big jackpot in the form of a lump sum.
-When it comes to taxation, however, the answer will depend on the place from where the ticket has been purchased.
+That is another thing that makes EuroMillions different from many other lotteries.
+EuroMillions does not offer annuities but pays out the big jackpot in the form of a lump sum.
+However, the answer will depend on the place where the ticket has been purchased when it comes to taxation.

 Prizes are tax-free in all but three of the European countries that participate in the lottery.
-In Spain, there’s a 20 percent income tax on prices that exceed 2,500 euro.
-In Portugal, the tax is also 20 percent, but it applies to prizes that exceed 5,000 euro.
+In Spain, there’s a 20 percent income tax on prices that exceed 2,500 euros.
+The tax is also 20 percent in Portugal, but it applies to prizes that exceed 5,000 euros.
 Finally, Switzerland collects a tax that’s approximately 35 percent of the sum that was won (yikes!).

-If you’re an international player, you’ll need to understand the local taxation of the country where the ticket has been purchased from and the rules in your own country.
+If you’re an international player, you’ll need to understand the country’s local taxation where the ticket has been purchased and the rules in your own country.
 Otherwise, you may end up paying double taxes.
 The online lottery agent you choose can also have some fees.
 The lesson here is that you have to check all of those legalities before you start playing.
 If you don’t, a large portion of your money can end up in somebody else’s pocket.